-Practically sitting on Taiwan’s doorstep, the Yaeyama and Kerama islands in Okinawa are the tropical getaway you have been longing for.
+Practically sitting on Taiwan’s doorstep, these islands are the tropical getaway you have been longing for.
 Your first stop, Ishigaki, is accessible via direct flights from Japan’s mainland.
-If you have time, visit the Ishigaki-yaki pottery studio and gallery, where award-winning artist Haruhiko Kaneko employs a sophisticated ceramic-glass fusion technique.
+Although we saved our ocean-going for the more outlying Yaeyama islands, Ishigaki itself is also chock full of swimming beaches and opportunities for snorkeling and diving.

 Hateruma: Where cliché meets reality